top of page

 January 2023

-From January 13th the incredible production of William Tell by Irish National Opera will be available to watch FREE for six months.
-Amy Ní Fhearraigh recevied high praise by critics in the role of Jemmy where Andrew Larkin of Bachtrack stated that, "Amy Ní Fhearraigh as Jemmy, Tell's son, was quite the show-stealer both in her acting and her vocal agility."
+Amy Ní Fhearraigh received high praise by audience and critics alike in the role of Jemmy where Andrew Larkin of Bachtrack stated that, "Amy Ní Fhearraigh as Jemmy, Tell's son, was quite the show-stealer both in her acting and her vocal agility."

 As part of their 2022/23 season, Amy will be making her London and ROH debut with Irish National Opera in their critically acclaimed production of 'Least Like the Other: The Search for Rosemary Kennedy' in January 2023.